fmcg sales incentives

 6. Provide Ongoing Support and Training: Offer training and support to help sales teams and channel partners achieve program objectives.
 Well-informed and supported teams are more likely to succeed.

-7. Ensure Program Alignment with Business Goals: Regularly review and adjust the program to remain aligned with overall business objectives.
-This alignment ensures that the incentive program contributes to the organization's broader goals.
+7. Ensure Program Alignment with Business Goals: Regularly review and adjust the program to align with overall business objectives.
+This alignment ensures that the incentive program contributes to the organization’s goals.

 By following these best practices, organizations can implement and manage effective sales incentive programs that drive sales growth, improve customer satisfaction, and enhance brand reputation.